Numinya/AdventofCode2022/README.md

 # My Submissions
 The above files are the problems that I was able to solve on my own.
 So far I am stuck on day 12.
 Some of the problems and comments I would like to highlight are listed here:
+* Day 7 No Space Left on Device
+  - General Trees
+  - Object pointers
 * Day 9 Rope Bridge Part 2
   - This problem was the most challenging one I did by far.
   - Created neccessary objects and operator overloads